-The code of conduct for firms defines the standards and business controls that the SRA and the public expect of firms (including sole practices) authorised by the SRA.
-SRA approved immigration law firms must implement business systems which enable them to adhere to the SRA compliance, including record keeping, monitoring business risks, and ensuring financial viability.
+The code of conduct for firms defines the standards and business controls that the SRA and the public expect of firms (including sole practices) authorized by the SRA.
+SRA approved immigration law firms must implement business systems that enable them to adhere to the SRA compliance, including record keeping, monitoring business risks, and ensuring financial viability.

 Assessment of character and suitability